JdeRobot/DetectionMetrics/docs/_pages/home.md

 * [Evaluator](functionality/evaluator/): evaluate the ground truth dataset with another one and get the comparison metrics.
 * [Deployer](functionality/deployer/): run a model over different inputs like a video or webcam and generate a new annotated dataset.
 * [Converter](functionality/converter/): convert a dataset into another dataset format.
-* [Command line application (CLI)](functionality/command_line_application/): access Detection Studio toolset through command line
+* [Command line application (CLI)](functionality/command_line_application/): access Detection Metrics toolset through command line
-* [Detection Studio as ROS Node](functionality/ros_node/): use Detection Studio as a ROS Node.
+* [Detection Metrics as ROS Node](functionality/ros_node/): use Detection Metrics as a ROS Node.
 + [Labelling](resources/gsoc_19/): add or modify labels in the datasets in runtime when running Deployer

-Every tool in Detection Studio requires a config file to run, where the main parameters needed are provided.
+Every tool in Detection Metrics requires a config file to run, where the main parameters needed are provided.
 Currently, YAML config file format is supported.
 See below on how to create a custom config file.
-Each tool may have different requirements for keys in config file, and they can be known by passing the ```--help``` flag when using Detection Studio from the command line.
+Each tool may have different requirements for keys in config file, and they can be known by passing the ```--help``` flag when using Detection Metrics from the command line.

 ### Creating a custom ```appConfig.yml```